You searched for 'Jonathan Edwards'

 Neh.
 9:6 You are the LORD, you alone.
 You have made heaven, the heaven of heavens, with all their host, the earth and all that is on it, t...

 It is through the Word of God that regeneration came and we became Christians.
 It is not without the Gospel that we became Christians.
-But it is through the Spirit of God working on our hearts in many ways through Bible reading, discussions and the proclamation of the Gospel, which is the power of God unto salvation, among other things that God uses to saves us.
+But it is through the Spirit of God working on our hearts in many ways whether it be through Bible reading, discussions and the proclamation of the Gospel, which is the power of God unto salvation, among other things.
 Peter says that "this word is the good news that was preached to you" (1Pet.
 1:25).
-It is through the Gospel that the Sovereign Lord chooses to work.
+It is through the Gospel that the Sovereign Lord chooses to work and draw His people to Himself through faith.